 - Coping with urges: Learning how to cope with urges and cravings.

-- Living a balanced life: Balancing short-term and long-term pleasures and satisfactions in life.
+- Living a balanced life: Balancing short-term and long-term pleasures and life satisfaction.

 Throughout SMART literature and meetings, these four principles are examined as participants are taught skills for dealing with each.
 Early in recovery, the first two principles are seen as most relevant.
 However, later, the program shifts more focus on the latter two.